Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Anamnesis:

-· Characterized by an acute onset of the disease: a sudden rise in body temperature to 38-39 0 С after the incubation period (from 1 to 30 days, on average 7-14 days);
+· characteristically acute onset of the disease: a sudden rise in body temperature to 38-39 0 C after the incubation period (from 1 to 30 days, on average 7-14 days);

-· There may be a prodromal period of 1-2 days: weakness, malaise, weakness, mild pain in the muscles of the neck and shoulder girdle, pain in the lumbar region and a feeling of numbness, headache;
+· a prodromal period of 1-2 days may be observed: weakness, malaise, weakness, mild pain in the muscles of the neck and shoulder girdle, pain in the lumbar region and a feeling of numbness, headache;

-Fever (viremia) with TBE has a two-wave nature: short-term primary viremia, and then repeated, coinciding in time with the multiplication of the virus in the internal organs and its appearance in the central nervous system.
+· fever (viremia) with TBE has a two-wave nature: short-term primary viremia, and then repeated, coinciding with the multiplication of the virus during internal organs and its appearance in the central nervous system.

 Epidemiological history:

-· The fact of suction ("creeping") of the tick 3-30 days before the onset of the disease;
+· the fact of tick suction ("crawling") 3-30 days before the onset of the disease;

-· The use of raw cow or goat milk and products made from them (3-30 days before the onset of the disease).
+· consumption of raw cow's or goat's milk and products made from them (3-30 days before the onset of the disease).

 Physical examination: